 Ball in water: Holes 4/13, 7/16 & 9/18; Hit from drop zone – hitting three.

-If ball crossed water, hit land, and rolled back into water; Drop ball within two club lengths of point ball entered water (no closer to hole) – hitting three.
+If ball crossed water, hit land, and rolled back into water; Use special designated drop area – hitting three.

 Ball on Cart Path: Take free relief from Cart Path.
 Drop ball, no closer to the hole, then – hitting two.